tiagomichaelsousa/LaravelFilters/README.md

 When you make the request to an endpoint the `QueryFilter` class (that `UserFilters` extends from) verifies if there is any method with the name that you sent in the request query string.

-The `php artisan make:filter <name>` comes with a default method search that you can delete if you want.
-When you make a request to `/api/users?search=Foobar` the `QueryFilter` class will call the search method because the key `search` its present both in the request and in the `UserFilters` class.
+The `php artisan make:filter <name>` comes with a default search method that you can delete if you want.
+When you make a request to `/api/users?search=Foobar` the `QueryFilter` class will call the search method because the key `search` is present in both the request and `UserFilters` class.

 ```php
 use tiagomichaelsousa\LaravelFilters\QueryFilters;